Chelovechecheggg/Ripple/readme.md

 # Tokamak ripple calculator
 ## Description
-This script is used to calculate magnetic field ripple of a tokamak in (R,Z) coordinates.
+This package is used to calculate magnetic field ripple of a tokamak in (R,Z) coordinates.
 It is made for calculating Globus-M3 ripple, but can be used for any other tokamak (configuration of coils).
-This script assumes that current is equal in all parts of the coil (assumes I = 1 A, since ripple is independent of current).
+This package assumes that current is equal in all parts of the coil (assumes I = 1 A, since ripple is independent of current).
 It also has additional functionality, i.e. calculating toroidal magnetic field in (X,Y) plane at height Z, and a plotting function for verifying input coils.
 Example files with required input data and their descriptions are provided.
-This script uses biot_savart library for calculating magnetic fields.
+This package uses biot_savart library for calculating magnetic fields.
 ## Usage
 ### Input file formatting
 First, we need to make a file that defines the coil.
 Since a coil (usually) has four faces, we define it